AxlMrt/carpool-mns/README.md

   - JwtService.cs
   - TokenManagerService.cs

-- Creating a Dashboard repository, service and controller
+- Creating a Dashboard, Notification and Messaging logic
-- Fixing nullable properties in Entities
 - Creating DTOs for each Services, controllers
-- Check for more error handling in services
+- Check for more validation and error handling in services

 Thank you for using our API!